dmitriz/min-karma/README.md

 ```sh
 npm test
 ```
-Now try to edit files inside `src` folder and see how karma is watching and updating test results.
+Now try to edit files inside `src` folder and see how karma is watching and updating your test results.

 Enjoy!